-Sponsored by the Unitarian Universalist Association (UUA) Office of Youth and Young Adult Ministries, the Bridge Connections program helps keep bridging youth connected to UU communities and campus groups when they go off to college, get their own apartment, or start a new job.
-Each spring, all certified congregations receive cards to give to their senior youth so they may provide the contact-information of their new location on the Bridge Connections form.
-In the fall, the UUA notifies local congregations and campus ministries of those recently bridged young adults moving to their area, so that they may welcome them and notify them of services and programs in that area.
+Sponsored by the Unitarian Universalist Association (UUA) Office of Youth and Young Adult Ministries, the Bridge Connections program helps keep bridging youth connected to UU communities when they go off to college, get their own apartment, or start a new job.
+Each spring, congregations can request cards/brochures to give to their senior youth so they may provide the contact-information of their new location on the Bridge Connections form.
+In the fall, the UUA notifies local congregations, campus ministries and young adult groups of those recently bridged young adults moving to their area, so that they may welcome them and notify them of services and programs in that area.

 This resource helps congregations design a unique program to support their senior youth in the transition to adulthood.
 Bridging: A Handbook for Congregations offers a blueprint for a yearlong program and ceremony marking the transition from youth to young adulthood that complements the traditions and practices of your congregation.
 It will enhance your youth ministry programming by inviting families and congregants to learn about the changes youth are experiencing and support them on their journeys.
 It is part of Tapestry of Faith, an integrated lifespan curriculum of the Unitarian Universalist Association of Congregations (UUA).

 If your congregation offers a pre-bridging program and you would like to share your success stories with other UU congregations, please contact the UUA Office of Youth and Young Adult Ministries at youngadults @ uua.org or (617) 948-4350.